coder-backend/OCR-and-language-translation/README.md

 # We have hosted our project on GitHub, Since we used our own laptop as a server you can only enjoy doing Object Detection, OCR, Language Translation when we are online.
 # But still you can check out how it looks by clicking [here](https://ashish807.github.io/OCR-and-language-translation/)

-We have uploaded all the required documents of this project in [Documents](Documents/) folder.
-We have uploaded [Project Summary](Documents/Project_Summary.pdf), [Write Up](Documents/WriteUp.pdf), [UML Class Diagram](Documents/Class_diagram.pdf) and many more in [Documents](Documents/) folder, please feel free to access them

-If you're having trouble in fetching the documents then please [click here](https://drive.google.com/drive/folders/1tKk6jZ-K9PmyAHa8lj9Tq65ICirgrGAY?usp=sharing).

 # The main aim of this project is to help people from different ethnic groups communicate with each other.